BalveerSinghYT/YDM-SLAM/README.md

-# YDM-SLAM: YOLOv8-powered Dynamic Mapping with ORB-SLAM3
+# YDM-SLAM: YOLOv8-powered Dynamic Mapping of Environment with ORB-SLAM3

-**This is an improved version of [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) that adds an semantic mask based object detection segmentaiton module implemented with [YOLOv8-Seg](https://docs.ultralytics.com/tasks/segment/) to achieve SLAM in dynamic environments.**
+**This is an improved version of [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) that adds an semantic mask-based object detection segmentation module implemented with [YOLOv8-Seg](https://docs.ultralytics.com/tasks/segment/) to achieve SLAM in dynamic environments.**
 - Object Detection
 - Instance Segmentation
 - Dynamic SLAM